Drums in the Deep South: Production

-Drums in the Deep South was the first from a new production set up by the King Brothers which involved them raising finance by selling shares.
-300,000 shares worth $300,000 were issued to over 700 investors for Drums.
-The film was shot at Sam Goldwyn Studios and on location in Sonora, California.
+Drums in the Deep South was the first film produced by King Brothers Productions that was financed through selling shares.
+A total of 300,000 shares worth $300,000 were issued to more than 700 investors.
+The film ultimately cost $450,000.

+The film was shot at the Samuel Goldwyn Studio and on location in Sonora, California.
 The railroad scenes were filmed on the Sierra Railroad in Tuolumne County, California.